prof-rossetti/southernct-csc-443-201701/projects/personal-website/project.md

 #### Peer Evaluation

-All members of the learning community, including the professor, will evaluate all submitted websites, and assign each a score from one to ten.
-These peer evaluations will be averaged to produce the Peer Evaluation Score.
+All members of the learning community, including the professor, will evaluate all submitted websites, and assign each a score from 1 to 25.
+A weighted average of these individual scores will produce the overall Peer Evaluation Score.